 The EPA requires sampling to ensure drinking water safety.
-The Franklin-Clearcreek Water System conducted sampling for Bacteria, Nitrate, Copper, Lead, and Disinfection By-Products during 2020.
-The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants does not change frequently.
-Some of our data, though accurate, is more than one year old.
+The Socialville Water System conducted sampling for (Bacteria, and Disinfection by-Products) during 2021, collected by the Warren County Water Department.
+Other analytes were collected and tested by Cincinnati Water Works.
+The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
+Some of our data, though accurate, are more than one year old.

-The Franklin-Clearcreek Water System currently has an unconditioned (green) license to operate.
-The license is valid from January 1, 2021 to January 30, 2022.
+The Socialville Water System currently operates with an unconditioned license (Green) to operate.
+From January 1, 2022 to January 30, 2023.